chrisculver/FiniteVolumeGroups/README.md

 ## TODO
-1. Irreps
-2. More tests
-3. Test character table using conjugacy classes for all irreps using symmetry.jacobs-university.de
-4. Does O2h also have integer matrix elements
+1. Does O2h also have integer matrix elements
+2. C4v